johnmtayag/Amazon-Recommender-System/README.md

   <img src="images/iforest_example_boundary_lines.png" alt="Example Isolation Forest Boundary Lines" width="800"/>
 </p>

 This method relies on both randomness and the aggregated results of weak learner predictions, so there can be a lot of variability in results.
 Thus, averaging the results across multiple trees and even multiple forests is ideal.
-To maximize the likelihood that an outliers identified with this method are truly anomalous, we will test different combinations of number of trees and number of splits per forest, and we will use the results of the combination with this lowest variance in results.
+To maximize the likelihood that an outliers identified with this method are truly anomalous, we will test different combinations of number of trees and number of splits per forest, and we will use the results of the combination with the lowest average standard deviation in scores across all instances.

 With the chosen set of scores, we plot the data once again along the principal component axes, but this time with each point colored according to its outlier score.
 We also plot the change in the average reconstructed power curve as the outlier score decreases.